Miles-Meloni/CSCI205-Final-Project/README.md

 * Miles Meloni, Developer, 2026, Computer Science and Engineering

 ## Project Information
-A simple 2D game, featuring a curious character who enters into a strange series of rooms and explores his new location.
+A simple 2D game, featuring a curious character, Ticoo, who enters into a strange series of rooms and explores his new location.
 Along the way, he must solve a few puzzles by interacting with a series of items that litter the floor of the rooms, including peculiar looking keys and disks that can be used to unlock various doors as the player moves through the maze of rooms.
 The game ends when he has successfully left the final room and escaped the maze.

 ## How to run it